 After your third hour, take 2 long strips of aluminum foil.
 Place ribs on them bone side down.

 After the second hour, remove ribs from foil gently.
 The meat should be tender and bones showing.
 Place back on the smoker, meat side up, and glaze with your barbecue sauce.
 Cook one more hour, uncovered, (the last hour helps set the meat and give more flavor).
 When you remove after this last hour, glaze one last time before serving.
-Or if you want a "dry versus wet" style rib, for the last hour merely unwrap to let it set and do not sauce.

 For this style of ribs I’m looking for a wine that can stand up to the sweet and spicy flavors from the BBQ sauce and dry rub, yet not overpower the gorgeous smoke flavors from the tender meat.
 For something with great flavor, but not too overpowering, I like bolder red wines that aren’t too high in tannin, like Syrah, Malbec, Merlot, or Zinfandel.
 I tend to lean towards reds from Washington State when we do ribs.